 Temporomandibular joint and muscle disorders (TMJ disorders) are fairly common and can manifest in various ways.
 There are two temporomandibular joints in your body – one on each side of your head, located in front of your ears.
-TMJ, as a condition, develops when there is a problem with these joints as they connect the jawbone to the skull, or there are problems with the muscles responsible for chewing.
-As a TMJ dentist, we find that many people suffer from the condition without knowing that they have it and are, therefore, unable to seek treatment.
-As a result, we recommend that if you notice any of the symptoms, you call our office at 202-600-4406 to schedule an examination to ascertain whether you do indeed have TMJ.
+TMJ, as a condition, develops when there is a problem with either these joints as they connect the jawbone to the skull, or with the muscles responsible for chewing.
+TMJ disorders are somewhat common, however many people who suffer from the condition don’t realize they have it.
+If you notice any of the symptoms listed here, call our office at (202) 793-7857 to schedule an examination.

 Symptoms of TMJ